Get the up-to-date wisconsin lien 2025 now

 Contact us

-Any title with a lien (loan) listed on or after July 30, 2012, is sent to the lien holder.
-Lien holders may receive titles in a paper or electronic format.
-Owners of vehicles receive a Confirmation of Ownership and will receive the actual title when all liens are paid off.
+Overview.
+Any Wisconsin title with a lien (loan) listed on or after July 30, 2012, is sent to the lender or lien holder (this includes vehicles purchased with a personal loan or through a dealer or financial institution).
+Lien holders (also known as secured parties) may receive titles in a paper or electronic format.

 be ready to get more